 - date of birth, sex;

-- bank and payment details (of students/prospective students or their parents, as appropriate);
+- bank and payment details of current or prospective students (or their parents);

-- study choice, academic progress and other study-related data;
+- choice of programme, study progress and other study-related data;

 - IP address;